Runescape is the most classic RPG MMO. It predates WoW, and it introduced the world to most conventions of the online genre.

-Either way, there’s time to fix its issues and make it better.
 You customize a character’s looks and enter Aeternum, a fictional land.
 Here, you’ll level up, gather resources, craft, trade, and combat.
-Naturally, you can craft weapons, armor, potions, and more.
+By the way, the economy is driven by the players.

-Lastly, as an MMORPG, you can join others for powerful raids and siege battles.
-You can also join your friends for co-op questing.
-More importantly, you can join guilds to claim territories plus their settlements and crafting stations.
+Lastly, you can join others for powerful raids and siege battles.
+You can also join your friends for co-op questing, or join guilds to claim territories plus their settlements and crafting stations.

 - Developer: Pugstorm